percona/postgresql-docs/docs/apt.md

 ## Preconditions

-1. Debian and other systems that use the `apt` package manager include the upstream PostgreSQL server package `postgresql-16` by default.
-The components of Percona Distribution for PostgreSQL 16 can only be installed together with the PostgreSQL server shipped by Percona (`percona-postgresql-16`).
-If you wish to use Percona Distribution for PostgreSQL, uninstall the `postgresql-16`  package provided by your distribution and then install the chosen components from Percona Distribution for PostgreSQL.
+1. Debian and other systems that use the `apt` package manager include the upstream PostgreSQL server package `postgresql-{{pgversion}}` by default.
+The components of Percona Distribution for PostgreSQL {{pgversion}} can only be installed together with Percona Server for PostgreSQL (`percona-postgresql-{{pgversion}}`).
+If you wish to use Percona Distribution for PostgreSQL, uninstall the `postgresql-{{pgversion}}`  package provided by your distribution and then install the chosen components from Percona Distribution for PostgreSQL.
 2. Install `curl` for [Telemetry](telemetry.md).
 We use it to better understand the use of our products and improve them.
+To install `curl`, run the following command:

+    ```{.bash data-prompt="$"}
+    $ sudo apt install curl
+    ```

 ## Procedure